rroethof/roethof.net/content/2025/02/taming-virtual-machines-on-arch-linux-a-qemu-kvm-adventure/index.md

 Libvirt URI: virsh uri should output qemu:///system.
 Image Directory Permissions: getfacl /var/lib/libvirt/images/ should show your user with rwx permissions.
 Using virt-manager and virt-viewer: Once the above is set up correctly, the user should be able to launch virt-manager and virt-viewer without any issues.
-They will be able to create, manage, and view VMs.
+They will be able to create, manage and view VMs.

 yay -S virtio-win